 You should say: “A screenshot.”
 The use of “a” or “an” before a noun (at least in English) depends on the sound that follows.
 The fact that the word “Screenshot” starts with a consonant means that “a” is the right article to use.

 The definition of a screenshot — also known as a screen grab or screen capture — is an image that captures the current display on a computer, phone, or any other digital device.
-Despite the different terminology, they all refer to a snapshot of the exact visual information shown on the screen at a specific time.
+No matter the different words, they all refer to a snapshot of the same information shown on the screen at a specific time.

 Screenshots have lots of different uses.
-They can be used to capture and share error messages for troubleshooting, save memorable moments from a video or game, provide step-by-step guides or tutorials, or document important information that can’t be easily saved in other ways.
+They can be used to capture and share error messages for troubleshooting and save memorable moments from a video or game.
+Or, provide step-by-step guides and tutorials and to document important information that can’t be easily saved in other ways.

 Essentially, what screenshots are used for is to capture a visual record of the contents on a screen at a specific moment.